Geeksltd/Programming.Tips/docs/Methods.md

 #### When there is ambiguity

-&nbsp;&nbsp; Now consider the following example.
+Now consider the following example.
 Let’s say in an issue tracking system, we have a WorkItem class which needs  a method to update the estimation time for the work item:

 ```c#
 class WorkItem